337th Air Control Squadron

 The 325th ACS finds its functional Tyndall roots back in 1947, when the Interceptor Weapons schoolhouse was established.
 The USAF has conducted controller training at Tyndall since that time, though enduring numerous mergers and name changes.
 The many aspects of controller training were consolidated into the 337th Training Squadron in the mid-90s.
 That unit was again re-designated as the 325th Air Control Squadron in 2001.
 In 2012, the 325th Air Control Squadron was once again re-designated as the 337th Air Control Squadron to remain part of Air Education and Training Command through the 33d Operations Group, 33d Fighter Wing, Eglin AFB, Fl.

 Today, the squadron instructs three comprehensive courses.
-The primary course is the nine-month Undergraduate Air Battle Manager Training course where Active Duty, Reserve and Guard students are instructed in and expected to demonstrate proficiency in subjects ranging from friendly and enemy aircraft capabilities and limitations, defensive and offensive counter air operations, close air support, personnel recovery, large force employment, suppression of enemy air defenses and tactical control of high-performance aircraft.
+The primary course is the newly implemented six-month Optimized Undergraduate Air Battle Manager Training Course where Active Duty, Reserve and Guard students are instructed in and expected to demonstrate proficiency in subjects ranging from friendly and enemy aircraft capabilities and limitations, defensive and offensive counter air operations, close air support, personnel recovery, large force employment, suppression of enemy air defenses and tactical control of high-performance aircraft.
 Upon graduation, active duty students receive their wings and move on to follow-on assignments in the E-3 Airborne Warning and Control System (AWACS) and the E-8 Joint Surveillance Targeting and Attack Radar System (JSTARS).